The Ultimate Inca Trail Packing List: What to Pack for the Inca Trail

 And finally…

 Do bear in mind that this packing list is ONLY intended for those taking the Inca Trail!
-For a full list of what to pack for Peru by area, season and so on, please check out this post.
+Check out our guide if you need a full list of what to pack for Peru by area, season and so on.
+For more detailed insights into the Inca Trail and trekking, delve into our comprehensive guide on the Inca Trail, what to wear to Machu Picchu, and how to pack for a Peru hike.

 peru-family-holiday - Inca Trail Peru Packing List